LynarStudios/ls-standard-library/README.md

   more convenient way
 - a section-pair file standard has been implemented and is provided via __ls-std-io__ module, a definition of this standard can be found in the libraries __doc__ folder
+- a base Exception class has been added, which provides basic reflection functionality - all existing library exceptions inherit from this class now

 #### Improvements ####